-So like it or not, the kingdom of God in the here and now is not about economic 'business as usual,' but rather about compassionate caring and generous sharing.
-This is the critique that Pope Francis levels against rampant capitalism.

-Jesus is teaching us to relinquish our sense of control over the treasures of this life.
-He is directing his followers - including us - to turn away from seeing the pursuit of riches as our master and turn instead to God, for whom, the gospel writer Mark claims, nothing is impossible.
+So like it or not, the kin-dom of God in the here and now is not about economic 'business as usual,' but rather about compassionate caring and generous sharing.
+Jesus is teaching us to turn away from seeing the pursuit of riches as our master and turn instead to God, for whom, the gospel writer Mark claims, nothing is impossible.
 Mark illustrates this point with the intentionally ludicrous image that God, and only God, can get a camel through the eye of a needle.
 In other words, God can, and does, save even the rich.